SCOPE OF WORKS

 UEA completed the construction of parallel bores, both 920 metres long with 1,500 mm of separation.
 The first bore was for a 710mm water main, and the second bore housed two 63mm communication lines.
 The bores ran adjacent to a coal conveyor belt and crossed under the Castlereagh Highway, the Cox’s River and a railway line.

 Due to the distance, hole volume and likely rock ground conditions, UEA utilised the Gallagher 660 drill rig to undertake both bores.
-UEA utilised its in-house design team to develop a bore design so the underbore would predominantly remain within the sandstone and siltstone rock layers along the alignment.
+UEA’s in-house team developed a bore design so that the underbore would predominantly remain within the sandstone and siltstone rock layers along the alignment.

 The two pipelines were installed successfully and within the allocated time.
 This included the submission of all quality assurance documentation (work as executed drawings, NATA accredited hydrostatic testing and weld testing reports) for the commissioning of this section of the pipeline.
 As a result, UEA was asked to design and install two further bores as part of the project.